Nature Positive Incentives

 • Selection of the most appropriate project method and permanence period

-• Ecological assessments and habitat restoration planning tailored to each site
+• Ecological assessments and habitat restoration planning

 • Advice on choosing a project proponent or acting on your behalf

-• Ongoing project coordination and monitoring to ensure success
+• Ongoing project coordination and monitoring

 • Support with reporting requirements and application for biodiversity certificates once milestones are achieved